geopm/geopm/tutorial/agent/README.md

 provide the values.

-ExampleAgent is registered at the time the plugin is loaded by GEOPM in the example_agent_load() method at the top of the file.
+ExampleAgent is registered at the time the plugin is loaded by GEOPM in the example_agent_load() method at the top of the file; the constructor attribute indicates that this method will run at plugin load time.
 GEOPM will automatically try to load any plugins it finds in the plugin path (discussed in the man page for geopm(7) under the description of GEOPM_PLUGIN_PATH).
 Do not link any of the GEOPM libraries into the plugin shared object; this will cause a circular link dependency.

 7. Run with GEOPM